Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 I’m not a fan of SEO courses because I believe that SEO requires hands-on experience and continuous experimentation.
 However, you can definitely take SEO courses that teach you the basics.

 I came across so many funny descriptions about SEO Specialists.
 People used to think that an SEO specialist is someone who either works at Google or is connected to someone working at Google.
 So, they can easily help website owners to rank on the search result pages easily.

 This is not true!

-Being an SEO specialist is not only about understanding how search engines work but also knowing the best way to grow organic search traffic consistently.
+Being an SEO specialist is not only about understanding how search engines work but also about knowing the best way to grow organic search traffic consistently.

 Some self-proclaimed SEO specialists are extremely good at selling but lacklustre at delivering results.

-SEO expertise requires time, commitment and experience.
+SEO expertise requires time, commitment, and experience.
 You can’t simply declare yourself an SEO expert.

 Even I don’t claim myself to be an SEO expert because I believe there are so many things to learn though I have more than 8 years of experience in the SEO industry.

 In this guide, you’ll learn how to become an SEO expert in Malaysia by learning and doing the right things.

 So, let’s get started.